micheldebree/micheldebree.nl/README.md

     design, architectural advice.
   - Development of Docker images, Helm charts and Gitlab pipelines for continuous integration on a Kubernetes cluster.
-  - Deployment, configuration and integration with Elasticsearch, Nexus and Drools.
+  - Deployment, configuration and integration with Elasticsearch, Nexus, RabbitMQ and Drools.
   - Development of automated unit- and functional tests.
   - API design and QA (REST / Swagger / OpenAPI)
   - Team representative in cross-team Security and Software Quality guilds.